All is well that ends well… well, not so much. Sometimes the process is as important as the results.

 2. Management Processes:

 Management processes are a means to the end, i.e., making sure that all the operational processes run smoothly, and the end products are completed on time.
-Management teams make sure that the processes are running on the track and that goals are getting accomplished.
+Management teams make sure that the processes are running on track and that goals are getting accomplished.

 Management processes include planning and monitoring to make sure teams are meeting targets.
 Management teams make sure that the environment is conducive to working, there are no lapses in communication and collaboration, and processes are running without a hitch.